 - Avoid unrealistic expectations.
 Obviously, everyone wants their family to be healthy, but unrealistic expectations can set you and your coworkers up for failure.
 If the person expects their loved one to be okay even though they have existing health complications, do your best to adjust their sense of reality by explaining the patient’s medical history and current chances of survival.
 Discuss any potential side-effects beforehand to prepare them for the worst-case scenario.
 Use your judgement when explaining the risks of the procedure or treatment.
 Some comments may only inflame their concerns or emotions.
 When in doubt, put yourself in the person’s shoes.
 Keep them informed without overwhelming their anxiety.

-Patient care is about more than just administering treatment; it’s about helping the patient’s family members through this challenging time.
+Nursing care is about more than just administering treatment; it’s about helping the patient’s family members through this challenging time.
+You’re bound to encounter all kinds of people at their worst.
+Going to the hospital or losing a loved one is stressful and difficult situations can arise.
 Keep these tips in mind when some patients and their loved ones get to be too much on the floor.